2024 Women's Baseball World Cup Group A

-Group A of the 2024 Women's Baseball World Cup will take place from 8 to 13 August 2023 in Thunder Bay, Canada.
-The group consists of host nation Canada, United States, Australia, South Korea, Hong Kong and Mexico.
+Group A of the 2024 Women's Baseball World Cup took place from 8 to 13 August 2023 in Thunder Bay, Canada.
+The group consisted of host nation Canada, United States, Australia, South Korea, Hong Kong and Mexico.
 United States won the group qualifying for the finals along with hosts Canada.
 Mexico finished in third and earned a wildcard spot for the finals.